PASCO COUNTY LIBRARY SYSTEM POLICY MANUAL

 Registration is free to citizens of Pasco County, as are basic circulation, reference services and computer access.
 Additional fees may be instituted as necessary to offset the costs of services beyond the basics.

-Materials that have not been returned by sixty (60) days from the due date will be considered lost.
+Materials that have not been returned after 105 days from the last due date will be considered lost.
 A lost materials fee will be automatically accrued to the patron’s record.
 The lost material fee is equal to the actual replacement cost of the item unless the item is an Inter Library Loan (ILL).
 The lending library determines the replacement cost of an ILL item.

 Patrons who claim to have returned an item which still shows as checked-out on their record, or who claim never to have checked out material that shows on their record, may have a fee equal to the lost material fee assessed to their record until such time as the material in question is located.
 The fee will be removed when the material is returned.